Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent updates from lattice QCD

 \subsection{Breit-frame lattice GPD calculations}

 The first lattice calculations of $x$-dependent GPDs used the LaMET approach, investigated the pion valence-quark GPD at zero skewness and multiple momentum transfers with a pion mass of $M_\pi \approx 310$~MeV~\cite{Chen:2019lcm}.
 While these results showed reasonable agreement with traditional local-current form-factor calculations at similar pion masses, the large uncertainties prevented definitive conclusions about different models of the GPD's kinematic dependence.
-Regarding the proton, the first calculation uses LaMET to study the Bjorken-$x$ dependence of isovector nucleon GPDs and presented the unpolarized ($H$, $E$) and helicity ($\widetilde{H}$, $\widetilde{E}$) GPDs for both zero and nonzero skewness at three values of the momentum boost, using an ensemble of a pion mass of $M_\pi \approx 260$~MeV~\cite{Alexandrou:2020zbe}.
-The results for nonzero skewness are important as $\xi\ne0$ gives rise to the nontrivial ERBL region, and, in addition, allows direct access to $\widetilde{E}$ GPD.
-We note that the matching formalism breaks down at $x=\xi$, making this point unreachable from lattice QCD results.
-The work of Ref.~\cite{Alexandrou:2020zbe} was extended to the transversity GPDs~\cite{Alexandrou:2021bbo} using the same ensemble.
+Regarding the proton, the first calculation uses LaMET to study the Bjorken-$x$ dependence of isovector nucleon GPDs and presented the {vector} ($H$, $E$) and {axial-vector} ($\widetilde{H}$, $\widetilde{E}$) GPDs for both zero and nonzero skewness at three values of the momentum boost, using an ensemble of a pion mass of $M_\pi \approx 260$~MeV~\cite{Alexandrou:2020zbe}.
+The results for nonzero skewness are important as $\xi\ne0$ gives rise to the nontrivial ERBL region, and, in addition, allows direct access to $\widetilde{E}$ GPD. {We note that the momentum-space matching becomes unreliable near $x=\xi$, preventing direct extraction of this region from LaMET.
+However, this limitation does not arise in the same way in short-distance factorization, where the GPD is constrained through coordinate-space information.
+This emphasizes the need of complementarity between the two approaches.} The work of Ref.~\cite{Alexandrou:2020zbe} was extended to the {tensor} GPDs~\cite{Alexandrou:2021bbo} using the same ensemble.
 Fig.~\ref{fig:ETMC_GPDs} shows results from Ref.~\cite{Alexandrou:2020zbe,Alexandrou:2021bbo} for the three leading GPDs, $H,\,\widetilde{H},\,H_T$.

-Refs.~\cite{Lin:2020rxa,Lin:2021brq} reported the first lattice QCD calculations of unpolarized and helicity nucleon GPDs at the physical pion mass with boost momenta around 2.0~GeV and multiple momentum transfers.
+Refs.~\cite{Lin:2020rxa,Lin:2021brq} reported the first lattice QCD calculations of {vector and axial-vector} nucleon GPDs at the physical pion mass with boost momenta around 2.0~GeV and multiple momentum transfers.
 Later, the first LQCD $x$-dependent pion valence-quark GPD calculated directly at physical pion mass using LaMET with next-to-next-to-leading order (NNLO) perturbative matching correction was also reported~\cite{Lin:2023gxz}.
 The $z$-expansion was used to interpolate the $Q^2$ dependence of the light-cone GPD functions, and as shown in Fig.~\ref{fig:3DGPD}, the fit describes the lattice data well.
 The interpolated $Q^2$ dependence was used to make the first tomography study using lattice QCD calculations at a physical pion mass.